 - Water bottles: If you are going there in summer, you should pack enough water bottles.
 Because you won’t get water at the top of the hill.

 - Binoculars: Though not required that much, but if you wanna take a better look at the surroundings, you may consider packing it.

 What should you wear?

-It’s a hill and climbing can be a problem if you don’t wear accordingly.
+It’s a hill and climbing can be a problem if you don’t wear it accordingly.
 So wear accordingly so that it can become easy to trek in such a place.
 Don’t wear jeans.
-Better to have boots, trousers and t – shirts.
+Better to have boots, trousers, and t-shirts.
 Don’t put on sandals or slippers.

 Cultural and Historical Significance of Madhogarh Fort Mahendergarh

 The fort of Madho – that’s what it literally means, is a wonderful historic significance.
-Not to mention that this place is among few hill forts of the state of Haryana.
-If you visit there, you will find this place isn’t given required attention.
+Not to mention that this place is among the few hill forts of the state of Haryana.
+If you visit there, you will find this place isn’t given the required attention.
 The government doesn’t seem to be bothering about it.
 And this place is struggling to survive.
-However it comes under Archaeological Survey of India.
+However, it comes under the Archaeological Survey of India.
 Though people keep coming here to visit this place, still it is ignored.
 The State Government has planned to develop it into a tourist resort but nothing has worked out so far.
 Had there been proper administration attention, this fort could have been a proper tourist place.
 But now that more than 70%of this place is demolished, it is counting its last days.
-Irony is that the State archaeology department rests within the hands of present MLA of Mahendergarh; still no attention has been given to Madhogarh Fort as well as Mahendergarh Fort.
+The irony is that the State archaeology department rests within the hands of the present MLA of Mahendergarh; still, no attention has been given to Madhogarh Fort as well as Mahendergarh Fort.